When to visit the vet?

 Symptoms

 The symptoms of arteriosclerosis in dogs can be subtle and difficult to recognize, especially in the early stages of the disease.
-In advanced cases, the reduced blood supply to organs such as the heart, brain, or kidneys can lead to clinical symptoms.
+In advanced cases, reduced blood supply to organs such as the heart, brain, or kidneys can lead to clinical symptoms.

 Other possible signs include loss of appetite, weight loss, and behavioral changes.
 Dogs may become more irritable or show signs of pain and discomfort.
 In severe cases, collapse or fainting may occur, especially during exertion.